GuidoBartoli/sherloq/README.md

 </p>

 # Install
-1) Clone repository content into a local folder
+1. Clone repository content into a local folder
-1) Create a Python 3 virtual environment (these are *Linux* instructions, for *Windows* you can follow [this guide](https://timmyreilly.azurewebsites.net/python-pip-virtualenv-installation-on-windows/), while [this guide](https://opensource.com/article/19/6/python-virtual-environments-mac) is for *MacOS*):
+1. Create a Python 3 virtual environment (below there are *Linux* instructions, but for *Windows* you can follow [this guide](https://timmyreilly.azurewebsites.net/python-pip-virtualenv-installation-on-windows/), while [this guide](https://opensource.com/article/19/6/python-virtual-environments-mac) is for *MacOS*):

 ```
 Install package manager